benkenobi007/jekflix-template/_posts/2019-08-17-Graphics-Pipeline-Overview.md

 The stream of vertices is now passed to the GPU strictly in order (more on this in primitive generation).

 ### II.
 Vertex Processing
 Now that the object has been created, the next step is to place it in the "world" and in front of the "camera" to get the desired view.
-This includes performing various transformations such as translation, rotation and scaling.
+This includes performing various transformations such as translation, rotation and scaling (seen in the preceding animation).

 ### III.
 Primitive Generation
 With all the vertices now placed in front of the GPU "camera", the next step is to assemble them together into the required geometric shape.
 Recall that the vertices were passed to the GPU **in order**.
 Based on this order, the vertices are grouped into polygons called **primitives**.
 As discussed earlier, the triangle is the primitive of choice in graphics due to the various desirable properties.

-All geometrical shapes are thus represented using traingles.
+All geometrical shapes are thus represented using triangles.
 In our case, the cuboid has 6 faces each of which are represented by 2 triangles (as shown in the figure).
 We hence get a total of 12 triangle primitives that are generated to represent the cuboid.

 ![Cuboid Primitives](/assets/img/Gfx_Pipeline/cuboid_primitives.JPG "Fig 2.
 Primitive Generation")

 ### IV.
 Primitive Processing
 Each primitive can be rendered by the GPU.
 But should the GPU render each and every primitive ?
 Look back to the cuboid creation sequence.
 Are all faces of the cuboid visible at any time ?
 No !
-So why should the orecious GPU resources be wasted in rendering primitives that are not going to be visible ?
+So why should the precious GPU resources be wasted in rendering primitives that are not going to be visible ?

 While it doesn't seem to matter much here, the average number of objects in most graphics applications is in the thousands, and if all the primitives are rendered, we are looking at a primitive count in the neighbourhood of a million!